Aditi-k03/IMDB-Movie-Sales-Analysis-Power-BI-Dashboard/README.md

 <h2>🧭 How to Explore the Dashboard:-</h2>
 <ul>
   <li>Use filter panels to switch between Dates, districts, Mandal, and seasons</li>
-  <li>Use filter panels (e.g., date-range pickers, region/district/category selectors) to refine which subset of data you want to view — this helps focus on relevant periods or segments. :contentReference[oaicite:0]{index=0}</li>
+  <li>Use filter panels (e.g., date-range pickers, region/district/category selectors) to refine which subset of data you want to view — this helps focus on relevant periods or segments.</li>
-  <li>Hover over charts or data points to see tooltips or data labels for more detailed values and context without cluttering the main view. :contentReference[oaicite:1]{index=1}</li>
+  <li>Hover over charts or data points to see tooltips or data labels for more detailed values and context without cluttering the main view.</li>
   <li>Switch between different analysis tabs or views (for example: Rainfall, Temperature, Humidity, Wind Speed — or equivalent in your domain) to explore different facets of the data. </li>
-  <li>Use drill-down or click-on-visual features (where available) to dive deeper — e.g, clicking on a bar/region to view underlying data breakdowns. :contentReference[oaicite:2]{index=2}</li>
+  <li>Use drill-down or click-on-visual features (where available) to dive deeper — e.g, clicking on a bar/region to view underlying data breakdowns.</li>
   <li>Reset or clear filters when you want to return to a full or default view.
-A visible “Reset” or “Clear Filters” button helps ensure users don’t get stuck in a narrow filtered state. :contentReference[oaicite:3]{index=3}</li>
+A visible “Reset” or “Clear Filters” button helps ensure users don’t get stuck in a narrow filtered state.</li>
 </ul>

 <h2>📌 In summary:-</h2>